GET MORE INFORMATION WITH OUR GUIDE

 No federal regulations assert that Medicaid must provide vision care to adults.
 States determine standard vision coverage for adults and elders insured through Medicaid.
 Some states may offer annual eye exams, contact or eyeglass coverage and reduced copays.
 Additionally, medical and surgical procedures will often be covered through Medicaid.
 The team at Medicaid-guide.org recommends that enrollees familiarize themselves with their state Medicaid vision insurance policies.

-Potential Medicaid Vision Benefits
+What Are Potential Medicaid Vision Benefits?

 Under the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit, children and teens may receive regular eye examinations, eyeglass coverage and minimal diagnostic assessments.
 Surgical treatment and emergency care is also provided by Medicaid vision insurance.
 The Centers for Medicare and Medicaid Services (CMS) has approved specialist consultations for additional care and support for children and teens.
 The team at Medicaid-guide.org suggests families research locations and offices to obtain vision care.
 Transportation services to and from physician appointments are also available upon request.

-Other Vision Insurance Options
+Find Out About Other Vision Insurance Options

 If participants are unable to utilize Medicaid vision services due to unavailability, other means of obtaining vision insurance are accessible.
 For instance, Preferred Provider Organization (PPO) plans, such as Aetna Vision, FEP BlueVision, UnitedHealthCare Vision Plan and Vision Service Plan (VSP), all offer supplemental vision insurance at minimal costs.
 These insurance providers discount premiums and copays if patients use in-network health care providers.
 While low-income petitioners may not have the option to purchase vision insurance through private insurers, having inclusive vision coverage is strongly advised.
 The team at Medicaid-guide.org recommends households compare vision insurance plans prior to purchasing extra health insurance.
 Beneficiaries must report any insurance changes to confirm the insurance payments are distributed appropriately.